UniExeterRSE/train-the-trainer/index.md

 ## Acknowledgements

-This course was adapted from XXX and has been developed by the University of Exeter Research Software Engineering Group and [a team of generous volunteers](https://uniexeterrse.github.io/train-the-trainer/acknowledgements.html) who are anthuastic about sharing their skills with the wider research community.
-It;s provision is dependent on the time of these volunteers.
+This course was adapted from the Carpentries materials and has been developed by the University of Exeter Research Software Engineering Group and associated members.
 If you have benefited in any way from this course and want to support it's long term sustainablity then please take the time to complete our feedback survey, recommend it to your collegues, and enthuse about it to your senior leadership team.

 This workshop is brought to you by the University of Exeter Research Software Engineering Group, [University of Exeter Institute of Data Science and Artificial Intelligence](https://www.exeter.ac.uk/research/idsai/), [University of Exeter Researcher Development](https://www.exeter.ac.uk/research/doctoralcollege/early-career-researchers/traininganddevelopment/rdprogramme/) and the [University of Exeter Doctoral College](https://www.exeter.ac.uk/research/doctoralcollege/).